 Our God desires that we delight our selves in Him so that He can give us the desires of our heart.
-That love, satisfaction, appreciation, closeness, belonging that our delicate and intricately woven hearts desire can only be filled by The One who fully, truly, perfectly complements our heart with His own.
+The love, satisfaction, appreciation, closeness, and belonging that our delicate and intricately-woven hearts desire can only be filled by The One who fully, truly, perfectly complements our heart with His own.

 Father God, thank You for Your never ending pursuit of us.
 Thank You for Your desire to make us whole.
 Thank You for times of loneliness that allow us to become fully Yours.
 Help us to keep this lesson present in our minds as we enter the temptations of worldly satisfactions tomorrow.
 In Your loving name Jesus, Amen.

-As most of us know, Paul was blinded by this event.
+As you may know, Paul was blinded by this event.
 God took Paul from spiritual blindness and brokenness to physical blindness and brokenness, and I for one am so thankful that He did.
-Paul was a very large cornerstone of the modern day Christian church.
+Paul was a large cornerstone of the modern day Christian church.
 Without Paul being broken and then healed and restored by God to eternal life where would we be and where would Paul be?